rs3166252/Deal-Boss/README.md

 - Affiliate links redirect users to Amazon, where Amazon's privacy policies apply beyond this point.

 ### Data Security
-- All collected data is stored securely in Google Sheets with restricted access.
+- Data stored in Google Sheets is protected through restricted access controls, ensuring only the bot and the developer can access it.
-- Access to this data is limited to the developer and is used exclusively for troubleshooting and maintenance.
+- Although the data is not encrypted, it is safeguarded against unauthorized access.

 ### User Control
 - Server administrators can remove the bot at any time, which will stop all data collection for that server.